๐Ÿค–RoboBrief

 Cobots: The Middle Ground

-The cobot approach has a lower upfront cost and a gentler learning curve, making it attractive for small and mid-sized operations that can't justify a multimillion-dollar Symbotic installation.
+The cobot approach has a lower upfront cost and a gentler learning curve.
+This makes it attractive for small and mid-sized operations that can't justify a multimillion-dollar Symbotic installation.
 For a solid overview of how cobots fit into manufacturing and logistics, Cobots: A Guide to Collaborative Robots breaks down the practical considerations clearly.

 The Investment Angle